 - Narrow slot width available for pedestrian areas

 - Available in 6 different nominal diameters from 100mm to 500 mm

-HAURATON’s drainage experts will be happy to advice you on the appropriate FASERFIX product for your project.
+HAURATON’s drainage experts will be happy to advise you on the appropriate FASERFIX product for your project.
 They can also support you on the hydraulic performance calculation, installation details, through to project completion.
 Get in touch to speak to an expert.